Yogesh-1910/Financer/README.md

 2.  **Navigate to the frontend project root:**
     ```bash
-    cd path/to/your/project/ # The folder containing src, public, package.json
+    cd path to your project   # The folder containing src, public, package.json
     ```

 3.  **Install Node.js dependencies:**